spdk/spdk/doc/nvmf.md

 The transport is built into the nvmf_tgt by default, and it does not need any special libraries.

-## Configuring the SPDK NVMe over Fabrics Target {#nvmf_config}

-An NVMe over Fabrics target can be configured using JSON RPCs.
-The basic RPCs needed to configure the NVMe-oF subsystem are detailed below.
-More information about working with NVMe over Fabrics specific RPCs can be found on the @ref jsonrpc_components_nvmf_tgt RPC page.

 ## FC transport support {#nvmf_fc_transport}

 To build nvmf_tgt with the FC transport, there is an additional FC LLD (Low Level Driver) code dependency.